gradle/gradle/design-docs/software-model.md

 - Collapse rule descriptors to “plugin” granularity where appropriate in error message (i.e. plugin users typically don't need information about plugin internals, but need to know which plugin failed).
 - Error message when no collection builder of requested type should provide more help about what is available
 - When should validation of rule reference binding occur?
-- Error message when DSl rule or compiled rule fail should report the purpose (eg could not configure task thing) rather than the mechanics (eg SomeClass.method() threw an exception).
+- Error message when DSl rule or method rule fail should report the purpose (eg could not configure task thing) rather than the mechanics (eg SomeClass.method() threw an exception).
+- Error message on mutating input could be improved

 ## Cleanup